mongodb/docs-realm/examples/cpp/README.md

 create a new subdirectory for xcode (`/build/xcode`), or remove the files specified in the error.

-On a successful build, you should see `examples.xcodeproj` in the directory Xcode builds to.
+On a successful build, you should see the relevant xcodeproj file in the directory you tell Xcode to build to - for example, `examples-local.xcodeproj`.

 Open the project in Xcode.

-Inside the project, you'll see all the linked files, but the source files for the examples are located in:
+Inside the project, you'll see all the linked files, but the source files for the examples are located in the root of the test suite directory - for example:

-`examples/Source Files`
+`examples-local/Source Files`

 To build and run these source files in Xcode, select the `examples` executable target and press the `Start` (▶) button.
 You should see the results and any print output in the console.

+## Generate Code Examples

+The `cpp/scripts` directory has a bash script to generate Bluehawk snippets for all of the test suites.

+From this directory, run the bash script to generate updated Bluehawk snippets:

+`./bluehawk.sh`